-The first mode of spectral variability during boreal winter corresponds to an eastward-traveling CRWP stretching from the Pacific to the Atlantic storm track and that involves exclusively zonal wavenumbers between n=4 and n=6.
-The second mode of spectral variability features a selective enhancement of wavenumbers larger or equal than n=6 concomitant to a suppression of slow harmonics with lower wavenumbers, and it corresponds to the rapid eastward propagation of a CRWP over lower midlatitudes.
+mode of spectral variability features a selective enhancement of wavenumbers larger or equal than n = 6 concomitant to a suppression of slow harmonics with lower wavenumbers, and it corresponds to the rapid eastward propagation of a CRWP over lower midlatitudes.
 The CRWPs related to these two modes are identified respectively as CRWP1 and CRWP2.

 The analyzed CRWPs share some common features and bear some differences.
 Both originate first in the North Pacific storm track and then propagate to the North Atlantic one.
 Their propagation is associated with positive anomaly of low-level meridional heat flux over the same regions, which is indicative of the baroclinic activity associated with the traveling Rossby wave packets.
-Both CRWPs, but in particular CRWP2, propagate from the North Atlantic to the subtropical jet over North Africa, suggesting a potential role of the subtropical jet as a "connector" between the Atlantic and the Pacific storm tracks.
+Both CRWPs, but in particular CRWP2, propagate from the North Atlantic to the subtropical jet via anticyclonic wave breaking over North Africa, suggesting a potential role of the subtropical jet as a "connector" between the Atlantic and

+380 the Pacific storm tracks.
 Speaking of differences between the two patterns, CRWP2 propagates at overall lower latitudes and its propagation is more rapid than for CRWP1.
 The main difference, however, lies in their origin: tropical convection in the Indian Ocean likely plays an important role in the initiation of CRWP1, as testified by the significant OLR anomalies registered in the region before CRWP1 events and by the similarity of the circulation pattern to the one following strong MJO events in phase 3.
-On the other hand, CRWP2 events occur together with a concomitant intensification and slight equatorward shift of the Icelandic and Aleutian low, which might contribute to a reduction in the tilt of the storm tracks (in particular of the Atlantic) and favor a more zonal propagation of RWPs.
+The origin of CRWP2 is less clear, although CRWP2 events occur together with a concomitant equatorward displacement of

-We speculate that configurations of enhanced meridional gradients of geopotential height might support the occurrence of CRWPs; this hypothesis needs to be investigated in future work to assess which properties of the large-scale flow can favor circumglobal RWP propagation.
-A similar analysis to the one performed in this piece of work can be proposed for boreal summer to study warm-season CRWPs: however, performing a circumglobal spectral analysis might not be as appropriate because the two storm tracks are less connected and are associated with weaker waveguides in summer with respect to winter (Branstator and Teng, 2017; Teng and Branstator, 2019).
+385 the jet stream over the two storm track regions.
+We speculate that this configuration might promote the occurrence of CRWPs; this hypothesis can be investigated in future work assessing which properties of the large-scale flow can promote circumglobal wave propagation.

+A similar analysis to the one performed in this piece of work can be proposed for boreal summer to study warm-season CRWPs: however, the applicability of spectral analysis might be hindered by the weaker storm track activity with respect to winter (Hoskins and Hodges, 2019a, b).
+Overall, this study is a first effort to systematically connect midlatitude circulation

+- 390 winter (Hoskins and Hodges, 2019a, b).
 Overall, this study is a first effort to systematically connect midlatitude circulation variability at the hemispheric scale with its spectral signature.
 This fingerprint of the large-scale circulation can be employed to characterize the shape and propagation of Rossby waves in a global fashion, without the need of filtering, and pave the way to new quantitative tools (as the global phase speed metric developed by Riboldi et al., 2020).
-Being applied on gridded output of standard meteorological quantities, the method can be easily implemented in climate models to highlight potential biases in the representation of CRWPs or other circulation features, like atmospheric blocking, and assess their possible alterations under different global warming scenarios.
+Being applied on gridded output of standard meteorological quantities, the method can be easily implemented in climate models to highlight potential biases in - 395 under different global warming scenarios.